Updated on 4 June 2019: The information contained in this article is accurate for the financial year 2019-20

 By preparing for the financial and emotional upheaval of this transition, we can be in a position to spot the lifestyle opportunities this phase can bring.
 As Psychologist and Career Coach, Bri Hayllar of Flourish Careers and Coaching says, "An impressive 40% of our happiness is a direct result of our choices, habits, thinking and actions.
 By looking for ways to actively influence your life, you can increase positivity and wellbeing."
 Whether you go on to start a new career, run your own business, consult on projects or do volunteer work, Bri says, "Living deliberately is the difference between whiling away time because you can't think of anything better to do, versus knowing what matters to you and taking steps to make these things part of your life."

-Many of our clients found redundancy to be a turning point in their lifestyle and sometimes even a great opportunity to retire earlier than planned.
+Many of our clients found redundancy to be a turning point in their life and sometimes even a great opportunity to retire earlier than planned.
 We can help you do the sums to work out how to support your lifestyle now and in the years ahead.

 Maximising your redundancy payout